 Super Bowl Sunday is upon us, and whether you’re throwing your own fiesta or heading to someone else’s, you probably need to make at least one dish to share with everyone!
-Why not feed your crowd with an assortment of Mexican snacks?
+Why not feed your family and friends with an assortment of Mexican snacks?

-Here’s my list of 20 Super Bowl-approved snacks — easy Mexican recipes that can either be prepared a day ahead of time or quickly before you head out to watch the big game on someone else’s couch.
+Here’s my list of Super Bowl-approved snacks, dishes and drinks — easy Mexican recipes that can either be prepared a day ahead of time or quickly before you plan watch the big game.

 Mexican snacks for Super Bowl parties

 An ideal dish to make the day before; serve this slow-cooker cochinita pibil buffet-style with black refried beans and hearty tortilla chips or mini tostadas.

 Another ideal dish to make the day before, you can serve slow-cooker carnitas as tacos with garnishes, sliders with chipotle mayo, or it would be a great addition to any DIY nacho bar, too!

 Stewing fried pork skin in a smoky, spicy salsa makes amazing tacos, or you can also slather tortilla chips with refried beans and add this chicharrón on top with some salsa for an awesome game day snack.

 No matter what kind of guacamole you make, be sure to read my guide on how to keep your guacamole fresh and green if you plan to make your guac in advance or store leftovers after the party!

 My No. 1 most-requested recipe any time I’m invited anywhere when guacamole needs to be part of the menu.
 This version of the classic won’t let you down!